blakeanguyen/project_template/README.md

 ## Completed Plan of Action Items
-* Determine our definition of novice and experts based on our literature review.
+* Determined the definitions of novice and experts based on literature review on levels of expertise.
-* Develop stimuli which includes reading materials and pictures describing the purpose, capabilities, reliability and operational environment of our diagnostic aiding automation.
+* Revised stimuli, which includes reading materials and describing the purpose, capabilities, reliability, and operational environments of a fictitious robotic teammate.
-* Develop a qualitative questionnaire to assess whether levels of expertise find automation reliable or unreliable.
-Paper form or Qualtrics online survey engine?
+* Revised questionnaire to better assess whether levels of expertise find automation reliable or unreliable.
-* Determine how to administer questionnaire to participants
-* Analyze data collected from Pilot Study
-* Complete Github readme files
+* Implemented questionnaire into Qualtrics online survey
-* Develop draft UCF IRB protocol for our research study
+* Developed UCF IRB submission with related study materials such as:
+* UCF IRB Submission
+	- irb_HRP-503 - Protocol
+	- irb_HRP-502 - Informed Consent
+	- irb_HRP-509 - Explanation of Research
+	- Post-Participation Information Form
+* Completed final draft readme file/paper on Github

 ## Future Plan of Action Items
+* Before submitting our UCF IRB protocol we need to address these administrative tasks:
+	- Ensure that all personnel involved in data collection have the appropriate training:
+	- CITI training
+	- IRIS account
+	- SONA researcher account
+* Submit UCF IRB protocol and related materials (informed consent, post-participation information form, stimuli, etc.)
+* Train all staff to run data collection for our study
+* Submit SONA ad to gain access to SONA timeslots
+* Complete data collection for the next two semesters
+* Complete data analysis
+* Draft results based on data analysis
+* Submit paper to HFES conference

 ## References
+* Arnold, Clark, Collier, Leech, & Sutton.
+(2006).
+The Differential Use and Effect of Knowledge-Based System Explanations in Novice and Expert Judgment Decisions.
+MIS Quarterly,30(1), 79. doi:10.2307/25148718
+* Berliner, D. C., Fellow, S., & Hunt, C. W. (1988).
+The Development of expertise in pedagogy.
+New Orleans: American Association of Colleges for Teacher Education.
+* Bousfield, T. (n.d.).
+An Examination of Novice and Expert Teachers' Pedagogy in a Mixed-Reality Simulated Inclusive Secondary Classroom Including a Student Avatar With Autism Spectrum Disorders.
+Retrieved from https://stars.library.ucf.edu/etd/5559/
+* Burke, C. S., Sims, D. E., Lazzara, E. H., & Salas, E. (2007).
+Trust in leadership: A multi-level review and integration.
+The Leadership Quarterly,18(6), 606-632. doi:10.1016/j.leaqua.2007.09.006
 * de Visser, E., & Parasuraman, R. (2011).
 Adaptive aiding of human-robot teaming: Effects of imperfect automation on performance, trust, and workload.
 Journal of Cognitive Engineering and Decision Making, 5(2), 209-231.
 *  Dixon, S. R., & Wickens, C. D. (2006).
 Automation reliability in unmanned aerial vehicle control: A reliance-compliance model of automation dependence in high workload.
 Human Factors, 48(3), 474-486.
 * Dixon, S. R., Wickens, C. D., & McCarley, J. S. (2007).
 On the independence of compliance and reliance: Are automation false alarms worse than misses?.
 Human factors, 49(4), 564-572.
+* Dreyfus, S. E. (2004).
+The Five-Stage Model of Adult Skill Acquisition.
+Bulletin of Science, Technology & Society,24(3), 177-181. doi:10.1177/0270467604264992
 * Endsley, M. R. (1995).
 Toward a theory of situation awareness in dynamic systems.
 Human Factors, 37(1), 32-64.
 * Endsley, M. R. (1996).
 Automation and situation awareness.
 In R. Parasuraman & M. Mouloua (Eds.), Automation and human performance: Theory and applications, (pp. 163-181).
 Mahwah, NJ: Lawrence Erlbaum.Green, D. M., & Swets, J. A. (1988).
 Signal Detection Theory and Psychophysics.
 Los Altos, CA: Peninsula Publishing.
+* Gabriel, J. (n.d.).
+Guidelines For Twenty-first Century Instructional Design And Technology Use: Technologies' Influence On The Brain.
+Retrieved from https://stars.library.ucf.edu/etd/4075/
+* Lee, J. D., & Moray, N. (1994).
+Trust, self-confidence, and operators’ adaptation to automation.
+International Journal of Human-Computer Studies, 40, 153–184.
 * Madhavan, P., Wiegmann, D. A., & Lacson, F. C. (2006).
 Automation failures on tasks easily performed by operators undermine trust in automated aids.
 Human Factors, 48(2), 241-256.
 * Maltz, M., & Shinar, D. (2003).
 New alternative methods of analyzing human behavior in cued target acquisition.
 Human Factors, 45(2), 281-295.
+* Meyer, H. (2004).
+Novice and expert teachers conceptions of learners prior knowledge.
+Science Education,88(6), 970-983. doi:10.1002/sce.20006
 * Parasuraman, R., Sheridan, T. B., & Wickens, C. D. (2000).
 A model for types and levels of human interaction with automation.
 IEEE Transactions on systems, man, and cybernetics-Part A: Systems and Humans, 30(3), 286-297.
 * Parasuraman, R., & Wickens, C.D.
 (2008).
 Humans: Still vital after all these years of automation.
 Human Factors, 50(3), 511-520.
 * Rice, S., & Geels, K. (2010).
 Using system-wide trust theory to make predictions about dependence on four diagnostic aids.
 The Journal of general psychology, 137(4), 362-375.
+* Sanders, T. (n.d.).
+Individual Differences in Trust Toward Robotic Assistants.
+Retrieved from https://stars.library.ucf.edu/etd/5644/
 * Schuster, D., Jentsch, F., Fincannon, T., & Ososky, S. (2013).
 The impact of type and level of automation on situation awareness and performance in human-robot interaction.
 In D. Harris (Ed.), Lecture Notes in Computer Science: Vol. 8019.
 Engineering Psychology and Cognitive Ergonomics, (pp. 252-260).
 Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 46, 332-336.
+* Vallverdu, J. (2015).
+Handbook of research on synthesizing human emotion in intelligent systems and robotics.
+Hershey, PA: Information Science Reference, an imprint of IGI Global.
 * Wang, L., Jamieson, G. A., & Hollands, J. G. (2009).
 Trust and reliance on an automated combat identification system.
 Human factors, 51(3), 281-291.
 * Wickens, C. D., & Dixon, S. R. (2007).
 The benefits of imperfect diagnostic automation: A synthesis of the literature.
 Theoretical Issues in Ergonomics Science, 8(3), 201-212.

-(Na'Kiya add all of the references you've included here in alphabetical order)
+* Yagoda, R. E., & Gillan, D. J. (2012).
+You Want Me to Trust a ROBOT?
+The Development of a Human–Robot Interaction Trust Scale.
+International Journal of Social Robotics,4(3), 235-248. doi:10.1007/s12369-012-0144-0